robertkrimen/otto/README.md

 func (value Value) IsPrimitive() bool
 ```

-IsPrimitive will return true if value is a primitive (any kind of primitive).
+IsPrimitive will return true if value is a primitive.

 ### func (Value) IsString